Information and guidance on Business Improvement Districts.

 The local authority will manage billing and the collection of the levy and will hold the levy in a ring-fenced revenue account on behalf of the Business Improvement District body.

 Legislation allows for appeals to be made against the establishment of a Business Improvement District.
-The Secretary of State for Communities and Local Government can only consider an appeal if it appears that material irregularities have occurred during the ballot process.
+The Secretary of State for Housing, Communities and Local Government can only consider an appeal if it appears that material irregularities have occurred during the ballot process.

 The Secretary of State cannot consider questions surrounding the nature or merit of the Business Improvement District or Business Improvement District policy.